benjaminmisiuk/bulkshift/README.md

 ```
 ![](images/bshift_eg3.png)

-We can then observe statistics such as the variance explained (VE), mean absolute error (MAE), and correlation between the datasets before and after correction.
+We can then observe statistics such as the variance explained (VE), mean absolute error (MAE), and Pearson correlation between the datasets before and after correction.
 If a proportion of data were set aside for validation using the `crossvalidate` argument, test statistics will additionally be returned.
 The model data are also returned by default, and relationships between backscatter datasets before and after correction can be compared.
+These data can additionally be used to calculate your own bespoke validation statistics, or to apply modelling methods that are not implemented in the package.
 ```
 b$fitStats
 #     layer         VE      MAE         r